Toward RIS-Enhanced Integrated Terrestrial/Non-Terrestrial Connectivity in 6G: Conclusion

-RIS is an ingenious technology which will break new grounds for the accomplishment of 6G-enabled INTENT IoE networks and take wireless communications to the levels unthinkable today.
+RIS is an ingenious technology which will break new grounds for the accomplishment of 6G-enabled INTENT networks and take wireless communications to the levels unthinkable today.
 This article presented the architecture of the forthcoming RIS-empowered INTENT networks and explicated the direct and indirect roles of RIS for furthering the performance of these networks.
-We also presented the key challenges which can hinder the successful realization of the envisioned 6G-enabled RIS-empowered systems in terrestrial and non-terrestrial environments.

-For future investigations in this promising area, we encourage researchers to have a closer look into the challenges provided in this article and develop robust solutions to tackle these challenges.
-Table \ref{Table2} lists the research challenges along with some open problems which promptly call for effective solutions to cater to the requirements of the future 6G-enabled INTENT networks.
+Simulation results were provided for evaluating the performance of RIS-enhanced NOMA-based satellite communications.
+We also presented the key challenges which can hinder the successful realization of 6G-enabled RIS-empowered systems in terrestrial and non-terrestrial environments.
+For future investigations in this promising area, researchers are encouraged to have a closer look into the challenges provided in this article and develop robust solutions to tackle these challenges.

+\begin{IEEEbiography}{Parisa Ramezani} received her B.S. degree in electrical engineering from the Sharif University of Technology, Tehran, Iran, in 2014, and the M.Phil. and Ph.D. degrees from the University of Sydney, Sydney, NSW, Australia, in 2017 and 2022, respectively.
+She is currently a Postdoctoral researcher at KTH Royal Institute of Technology, Stockholm, Sweden.
+Her research interests include next-generation wireless networks, ultra massive MIMO communications, and reconfigurable intelligent surface-assisted communications. \end{IEEEbiography}

+\begin{IEEEbiography}{Bin Lyu} received the B.Eng. and Ph.D. degrees from Nanjing University of Posts and Telecommunications (NJUPT), Nanjing, China, in 2013 and 2018, respectively, where he is currently an Associate Professor.
+His research interests include Internet of Things, wireless powered communications, backscatter communications, reconfigurable intelligent surface, and mobile edge computing. \end{IEEEbiography}

+\begin{IEEEbiography}{Abbas Jamalipour} received his Ph.D. degree in electrical engineering from Nagoya University, Japan, in 1996.
+He is a professor of ubiquitous mobile networking with the University of Sydney, Sydney, New South Wales, 2006, Australia.
+Since January 2022, he has been the editor-in-chief of IEEE Transactions on Vehicular Technology.
+He has authored nine technical books, 11 book chapters, and more than 550 technical papers and holds five patents, all in the area of wireless communications. \end{IEEEbiography}